fosterrath-mila/ift6759/projects/project1/dataframe.md

  - Goodwin Creek, MS ("GWN") @ 34.25470, -89.87290, 98m;
  - Penn.
 State University, PA ("PSU") @ 40.72012, -77.93085, 376m;
  - Sioux Falls, SD ("SXF") @ 43.73403, -96.62328, 473m.

+You will need the latitude/longitude coordinates above to locate the stations within the pixelized arrays of the NetCDF/HDF5 files.
+The files contain the 1D arrays required to map these coordinate to pixel offset values directly.

+## Cloudiness flag

+The cloudiness flag given in the dataframe is inspired by the work of Tina et al. (2012), "Analysis of forecast errors for irradiance on the horizontal plane" (doi:10.1016/j.enconman.2012.05.031).
+You can use it to evaluate your model's performance in different scenarios, to compute general statistics on the input data, or even to create a classification sub-task inside your model.

+In the dataframe, this flag can only take five different values: "night", "cloudy", "slightly cloudy", "clear", and "variable".

+## Clearsky GHI estimations

+The clearsky GHI estimates provided in the dataframe are based on the [the pvlib package](https://pvlib-python.readthedocs.io/en/stable/clearsky.html).
+The model used is the one described by Ineichen and Perez (2002) in "A new airmass independent formulation for the Linke turbidity coefficient" (doi:10.1016/S0038-092X(02)00045-2).
+Month-wise Linke turbidity factors are queried for each station via latitude/longitude.